Texas A&M University System Cybersecurity Standards

 Texas A&M University System members publish a security control catalog to implement organizational information security controls in a format that aligns with the Texas Security Control Standards Catalog, prescribed by Title 1 Texas Administrative Code § 202.76, Security Control Standards Catalog.1

-Texas A&M System Cybersecurity Standards provide system members with guidance that enhances State-level requirements for implementing security controls.
-These standards are prescribed by Texas A&M System Regulation 29.01.03, Information Security, paragraph 1.2.
+Texas A&M System Cybersecurity Standards (the control standards catalog and related guidelines) provide system members with guidance that enhances State-level requirements for implementing security controls.
+These standards are prescribed by Texas A&M System Regulation 29.01.03, Information Security,2 paragraph 1.2.

-The Texas A&M University System Office of Cybersecurity will review control standards each even-numbered year, following the Texas Department of Information Resources’ publishing of new statewide security control standards.
+The Texas A&M University System Office of Cybersecurity will review control standards each even-numbered year and immediately following any mid-cycle updates of statewide security control standards.

-Prior to publishing new or revised standards, the System Office of Cybersecurity will solicit comments on new control standards from Chief Information Officers and (Chief) Information Security Officers at system members.
+Prior to publishing new or revised standards, the System Office of Cybersecurity will solicit comments on new control standards from Chief Information and Information Security Officers at system members.

 Control Standards Catalog